-Data fusion is defined as the process of combining data from sensors and related information from several databases, so that the performance of the system can be improved, while the accuracy of the results can be also increased.
-Essentially, fusion is a procedure of incorporating essential information from several sensors to a composite result that will be more comprehensive and thus more useful for a human operator or other computer vision tasks.
+Data fusion is defined as the process of combining data from sensors and related information from several databases, so that the performance of the system can be improved, while the accuracy of the results is also increased.
+In other words, it refers to the procedure of incorporating essential information from several sensors to a composite result that will be more comprehensive and thus more useful for an operator or other computer vision tasks.

-Image fusion can be similarly viewed as the process of combining information in the form of images, obtained from various sources in order to construct an artificial image that contains all "useful" information that exists in the input images.
-Each image has been acquired using different sensor modalities or capture techniques, and therefore, it has different features, such as type of degradation, thermal and visual characteristics.
+Closely to data fusion, image fusion can be viewed as the process of combining information in the form of images, obtained from various sources in order to construct an artificial image that contains all "useful" information that exists in the input images.
+Each image has been acquired using different instrument modalities or capture techniques, and therefore, it has different features, such as type of degradation, thermal and visual characteristics and others.
 The main concept behind all image fusion algorithms is to detect strong salient features in the input sensor images and fuse these details to the synthetic image.
 The resulting synthetic image is usually referred to as the fused image.

-Let $x_1(\mathbf{r}), \dots, x_T(\mathbf{r})$ represent T images of size $M_1 \times M_2$ capturing the same scene, where $\mathbf{r} = (i, j)$ refers to pixel coordinates (i, j) in the image.
+Let $x_1(\mathbf{r}), \ldots, x_T(\mathbf{r})$ represent T images of size $M_1 \times M_2$ capturing the same scene, where $\mathbf{r} = (i, j)$ refers to pixel coordinates (i, j) in the image.
 Each image has been acquired using different sensors that are placed relatively close and are observing the same scene.
 Ideally, the images acquired by these sensors should be similar.
-However, there might exist some miscorrespondence between several points of the observed scene, due to the different sensor viewpoints.
+However, they are bound to have some translational motion, i.e. miscorrespondence between several points of the observed scene.
 Image registration is the process of establishing point-by-point correspondence between a number of images, describing the same scene.
-In this study, the input images are assumed to have negligible registration problems or the transformation matrix between the sensors' viewpoints is known.
-Thus, the objects in all images can be considered geometrically aligned.
+In this study, we will assume that the input images have negligible registration problems, which implies that the objects in all images are geometrically aligned.

 As already mentioned, the process of combining the important features from the original T images to form a single enhanced image $y(\mathbf{r})$ is usually referred to as image fusion.
-Fusion techniques can be divided into spatial domain and transform domain techniques [5].
+Fusion techniques can be divided into spatial domain and transform domain techniques [1].
 In spatial domain techniques, the input images are fused in the spatial domain, i.e. using localised spatial features.
 Assuming that $g(\cdot)$ represents the "fusion rule", i.e. the method that combines features from the input images, the spatial domain techniques can be summarised, as follows: